 The Company has established a system of governance that is appropriate for the nature, scale and complexity of risks inherent in its business.
-The Company's governance framework is set out in its Bye-laws, Board Governance Guidelines and committees' terms of reference.
+The Company's governance framework is set out in its Bye-laws, Board Governance Guidelines, Audit Committee Charter and management committees' terms of reference.

 The Company's governance structure emulates its Parent's corporate governance framework.
 This governance framework operates a 'Three Lines of Defence' structure to ensure appropriate segregation of responsibilities.